Hum4n01d/Amango/README.md

 Amango is an app to manage all of your accounts across different websites through an easy to use, cross-platform, all-in-one desktop app!

 ## Install
-* macOs - Packaged app coming soon!
+* macOS - Packaged app coming soon!
 For now just install using development instructions
 * Windows - Coming soon!
-* Linux - Comming soon!
+* Linux - Coming soon!

 ## Supported Apps
 * Any app with a web interface!
 (Slack, Discord, Gmail, Skype, etc.)